xieyuheng/fidb-zero/docs/manual/04-access-token.md

   ...
   ```

-  And each token data has a `permissions` property.
+  And each token data has a `issuer` property
+  which is path pointing to a login target.

+  Note that, there is one level of indirect here,
+  when we want to know the `permissions` of a token,
+  we read the `permissions.json` of the token's issuer.

-- **Problem 4.2:** How should we represent permissions?
+- **Problem 4.3:** How should we represent permissions?

 - **Solution 4.3:** We use a record (a JSON object) to represent permissions,
   where the key is a path pattern, and the value is an array of operations.